sintef-ocean/conan-ogre3d/README.md

   The recipe is only tested on Windows and Linux.
 It will probably not work for Emscripten and Android and other platforms.
-  - The runpaths are not stripped and contain absolute paths.
-RPATH should be stripped
   - Some disabled features may detect system-installed requirements and enabled even if they are specified to be disabled in the recipe
     - This may cause downstream issues if you create a library which requires ogre3d.
   - OpenGL ES dependencies are not handled by the recipe.
 The need to by system installed
+  - Qt6 is not supported yet

 ## Non-exposed Ogre configuration